 Trade shows can offer some of the most lucrative opportunities of any marketing activity.
 Nowhere else will you have so many potential customers in one place, all in buying mode.
 But standing out from the crowd at a trade show isn’t always easy.
 You are surrounded by other stands all vying for attention.
 You need to differentiate yourself to get noticed.
 But how can you do this?
-Here we look at the steps you can take to engage customers at a trade show.
+Here we look at the steps you can take to increase your exhibition engagement with customers.

 1. Choose your location carefully

 You need to book a space that will receive a lot of footfall – being in a corner on the back wall isn’t going to do you any favours.
 Locating near areas that get a lot of traffic is a good idea, so busy intersections, near restaurants or toilets.
 Being close to, but not actually by the entrance can work – people will want to move away from the busy entrance quickly but will then look around.
 Try to find out where the main industry players are positioned, they will be a magnet for the crowds so if you are nearby you can benefit from this, as long as your stand doesn’t pale into insignificance next to theirs.